4.18 Ongoing Case Planning

 12. Ensures that the periodic review includes the following:

-2. A discussion of the problems that are barriers to the child’s safe return home or other permanent placement, and the progress of the family and child to overcoming each barrier;
+2. A discussion of the problems that are barriers to the child’s safe return home or other permanent placement, and the progress of the family and child in overcoming each barrier;

 5. A review of the quality and appropriateness of visits between parents and children, and between siblings;

-6. A review of the child’s health, including mental health, educational history, and current status are reviewed and the plan for meeting the child’s needs is reviewed;
+6. A review of the child’s health, including mental health, educational history, and current status is reviewed and the plan for meeting the child’s needs is reviewed;

 7. A review of the steps the agency is taking to ensure that the child’s foster home or child caring institution is following the reasonable and prudent parent standard and to ascertain whether the child has regular, ongoing opportunities to engage in age or developmentally appropriate activities; (Section 475 (5)(B))